 This graduate seminar focus on courts as policymaking institutions and their relationship to other institutions.
 The wisdom, legitimacy, and efficacy of judicial policymaking will be explored, with a particular focus on courts and social policy.
 The extent to which courts can achieve social change is also addressed.
 Course Information: Same as LES 519.

 PSC 521.
-Urban Politics in the Industrial Heartland.
+Urban Problems and Public Policy.
 4 Hours.

 PSC 525.
 ILSIP: Academic Seminar.
 2 Hours.